akimdev15/algolock/README.md

 2. add a folder with build binaries for all system.
 Write a script to generate all binaries for all operating system
 3. list all questions in the database
 4. Export all questions in the database
+5. Make it create a new mydb.db when running a init script or something like that